 "They will play with toys, but also love self-play, which makes them a great companion for [pet] parents living alone," says Natalie L. Marks, DVM, CVJ and Royal Canin veterinarian partner.

 Grooming your American wirehair cat is surprisingly easy, considering their heavy, textured coat.
-Frequently brushing their unique coat can actually be damaging, so it’s best to limit brushing and do it only when necessary—like during periods of heavy shedding.
-Occasional bathing can help rid your American wirehair of dead hair and keep their coats from getting greasy.
-They’ll also need regular nail, ear, and dental care.
+Frequently brushing their unique coat can actually be damaging, so it's best to limit brushing and do it only when necessary—like during periods of heavy shedding.
+Occasional bathing can help rid your American wirehair of dead hair and keep her coat from getting greasy.
+She'll also need regular nail, ear, and dental care.

-Early socialization helps the American wirehair feel comfortable and safe.
-When this breed has been properly introduced to friendly people and pets, they will be friendly and playful with almost anyone they encounter.
+Early socialization helps an American wirehair feel comfortable and safe.
+When this cat has been properly introduced to friendly people and pets, she will be friendly and playful with almost anyone she encounters.

 American wirehairs have a lifespan of 10–16 years and are typically healthy pets.